sbaltus/testing-data-pipelines/README.md

 ### Prerequisites

-To contribute to this project, you will need:
+To contribute to follow the test workshop, you will need:

-- python 3.10
+- python 3.9+
-- poetry `curl -sSL https://install.python-poetry.org | python3 -`
 - docker & docker compose
+- [OPTIONAL] poetry `curl -sSL https://install.python-poetry.org | python3 -`

 ### Installation